In Crowded Hong Kong, How Market-ing Works

 From a purely personal standpoint, The Market expresses my years of experience and personal feelings about what a great restaurant should be.
 Food should tell a story and ours here is centered around the wet markets so pertinent to Asia, where people come together and have a great time.
 The food we serve is simple, natural, authentic, not fussed with, nor is it fusion, deconstructed or re-imagined.
 Guests pay a set price and can eat as much as they want.

 Over the years, The Market has been consistent and a valuable revenue source for the hotel: A 6-foot table can net US$2,400 per day, as it’s turned over five to six times a day!

-We have won the OpenRice’s Hong Kong Best Buffet restaurant award for eight consecutive years without advertising, proving that word of mouth is a valuable currency for marketing if you get the offer right.
+We have won the OpenRice’s Hong Kong Best Buffet restaurant award for nine consecutive years without advertising, proving that word of mouth is a valuable currency for marketing if you get the offer right.
 We offer a dining loyalty program, Iconic Eats, to customers (this works in all our F&B outlets) so they can earn points and receive perks and rewards and be the first to hear news and offers.